arthurrogado/drawingminiappbot/readme.md

 The bot code can lead you to understand about how integrate a bot with a mini app (webapp).

 This project is built using Python, using @pyTelebramBotAPI library, that runs a Telebram Bot (server side), and Vanilla Javascript to implement a Telegram Mini App (client side).
+It also uses some google services, like Material Icons and Google Charts for QRCode.

 ## Features
 Usability: